rbm1718/bricks/readme.txt

 ==About==
-OWASP Bricks - 2.0 Dakatua
+OWASP Bricks - 2.1 Mora
 ==Installation==

 Copy this folder into the www directory.